myitcv/myitcv.github.com/_posts/2020-02-04-portable-ci-cd-with-pure-go-github-actions.md

 <br/>
 *Edit 2020-02-13: move to using `github.com/myitcvblog` as the home for these examples*<br/>
-*Edit 2020-02-13: I've now [raised an issue](https://github.com/actions/runner/issues/333) to request native support for pure Go actions*
+*Edit 2020-02-13: I've now [raised an issue](https://github.com/actions/runner/issues/333) to request native support for pure Go actions*<br/>
+*Edit 2020-03-04: Updated link to Julien Renaux's blog post now that original tweet is no longer availabe*<br/>